yabadabu/aio_api/README.md

 	mkdir -p data
 	cc main.cpp -std=c++11 -lstdc++ -lrt -O3

-# Run:
+# Example output of 256 between 100 bytes and 25600 bytes
 	./a.out
 	Creating 256 dummy files
 	AIO read completed in 4009 us
 	All ok
 	Sync read completed in 10802 us
 	All ok

 # Conclusions
-	Execution times are not really coherent between each run, even when aio api seems to be faster than sync files, sometimes this is not always true.
+Execution times are not really coherent between each run, even when aio api seems to be faster than sync reads, sometimes this is not true.

 Changing the file size does not affect the results.

-	Probably the environment is not really appropiate running in a VM machine with a SSD drive in the host.
+Probably the test environment is not really appropiate (Linux VM machine running on a Win10 host machine + SSD drive)